cameraui/docs/detection/episodes.md

 ## Where episodes show up

 - **Home.** Episodes appear in the **Recent Events** row as a mosaic card, showing how many cameras took part.
 - **Recordings.** The same mosaic card appears in the list.
 A recording that belongs to an episode shows an **Open episode** button that jumps to it.
-Episode cards follow the filters like everything else there: type, search, audio, attributes, sensors and a custom date range all apply to them.
+The filters (type, search, audio, attributes, sensors, custom date range) apply to episode cards too.
 - **Apple TV.** Episodes are available in the Apple TV app too.

 <Shot src="/img/detection/episode-card.png" alt="An episode mosaic card in the recordings view" />

 ## The episode player

-Opening an episode plays the whole sequence.
-It switches between cameras on its own as the story moves, and shows the current camera's name and time.
-A strip below the video holds one block per camera stretch, so you can jump straight to any point or skip between cameras.
+An episode plays as one sequence, switching cameras as the story moves and showing the current camera's name and time.
+The strip below the video has one block per camera stretch.
 Zoom and pan work as in the [live view](/cameras/live-view).

 When a second camera covers the same room on the [floor plan](/cameras/floor-plan), the cut plays whichever had the subject closest, and the control bar offers **Second angle** for the other view of that stretch.